Pretro/Memory_game_2020/README.md

 * As a first time Visitor, i want to be able to easy navegate through the gameboard.

     a.
-It must be easy for me to understand what the game is about.
+Since the game is very simple build it makes it easy for the user to see what it about.

     b.
-Be able to play the game in different browsers and units.

-    c. the pictures must be easy to indentify and with good resolution.
+The game is build with a button "start game" that makes it easy for user to understand when the game beigins.

+    c.
+Also if the users wants to start a new game while playing just have to push the start button and not necessary wait until the session is over.
-* As a returning time visitors

-    a. i expect to see improvments in the game, updates.
+* As a returning time visitor, i expect to see improvments in the game, updates.

-    b. and to see what is new.

-* As Frequent time visitors

     a.
+There will be updates in the game like change of color, pictures and layouts.

+    b.
+Also new scenarios and other features like new buttons and options

+* As Frequent time visitor.
 I want to check if there are any newly added challenges in the game.

+    a.
+New challanges will appear as the game evolutionates.

     b.
-There must be updates withiin that can enable you to pick different scenarios.
+The new challenges will consist in different types of gameboard with less time to make it through.

     c.
-Within a period of time have a hall of fame were i can compete with other players and be shown in a list of who is the best.

-## Further Testing
+There are also thoughts of making the game a two player, in which you can compete against an opponents.

 *  During my test period i focus on the user stories.
     The game has been tested in different browser, such as.